kikiisong/SecurityWebApp/docs/srs/srs.md

 - receive a notification of incidents and its details so that I know more about real-time danger.
 - sign-up and login (provide details) to use social components so that I could explore more about the app.
 - classify different kinds of incidents on map so that I know which neighborhood is related with certain kinds of incidents.

+**Done:**
+ - view a map interface so that I am familiar with the environment in the neighborhood.

 **Nice to have:**